Twins vs. Royals Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has 25 hits with seven doubles, four home runs and 13 walks.
-He has driven in seven runs.
+- Pasquantino has collected 26 hits with seven doubles, five home runs and 13 walks.
+He has driven in eight runs.

-- Pasquantino hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .333 with a double, a home run, a walk and an RBI.
+- Pasquantino hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .381 with a double, two home runs, a walk and two RBI.

 Pasquantino Recent Games